sysdngr/TR-LLM-PoC-PL/README.md

 - **Orchestrator (GPT-5-chat)**
   Receives user queries, interprets intent, and decides whether the question can be answered directly or requires database access.
+  If sql query/result is shared, it uses this information to prepare the final response.

 - **SQL Agent (GPT-4o)**
   When called, the orchestrator passes the query here.
-The SQL agent formulates an SQL query, executes it against the player database, and returns the results.
+The SQL agent formulates an SQL query, executes it against the player database, and returns the results to the orchestrator
-  The orchestrator then uses this information to prepare the final response.

 ---